To get a better sense of our community, check out our video

 Property Management Agreement

-The decision was made on Sept 4, 2011 to hire Landover Property Management Group at a cost of $500 per month with services to begin at occupancy.
+The decision was made on Sept 4, 2011 to hire Landover Property Management Group.

 There is no recreational agreement or proposed recreational agreement